 Pictured left: Stella de Oro Dwarf Daylily looks spectacular.
 Especially in a moist water-side setting with other plants that thrive near water.

 Daylilies get their name from their flowers, which typically bloom for a day before being replaced by a new one.
 Most varieties have a flush of flowers in the summer and bloom for about a month.
 But new varieties break all the rules.

 Reblooming daylily varieties, like Happy Returns Dwarf Daylily, have two periods of bloom.
-Usually, reblooming varieties will bloom through late spring or early summer, stop blooming and then bloom again in late summer or early fall.
+Usually, reblooming varieties will bloom through late spring or early summer.
+They'll stop blooming and then bloom again in late summer or early fall.

-Titan Skye™ Daylily, pictured left, is a particularly robust bloomer, with flowers that last up to ten days, and blooms that just keep coming.
+Titan Skye™ Daylily, pictured left, is a particularly robust bloomer.
+It's flowers last up to ten days, and the blooms just keep coming.
 Everblooming (aka continuous blooming) varieties like Skye™ and Endlesslily® produce flowers continuously throughout the spring and summer, with no pause.

-These extended-bloom varieties offer a solution to the short bloom time of other daylily varieties and provide more color in the garden for far longer.
+These extended-bloom varieties offer a solution to the short bloom time of other daylily varieties.
+They provide more color in the garden for far longer.